Prairie restoration: Types of plants

-Planting and Aftercare of Prairie Plants
+Planting and aftercare of prairie plants

 In Europe, when restoring previous crop land with prairie grasses, the most frequently used techniques involve: spontaneous succession, sowing seed mixtures, transfer of plant material, topsoil removal and transfer.
 Spontaneous succession is an effective technique when quick results are not expected and where there is high availability of propagules.
 Sowing mixtures can be low or high diversity, referring to the variety of seeds.
 Low diversity mixtures are great for restoring large areas in a short amount of time.
 High diversity mixtures (because of their cost and success rate) are used for smaller areas.
 A mixture of large low diversity areas and small high diversity areas are good rich source patches for the spontaneous colonization of neighboring areas.
 This allows for the possibility of continued natural restoration.

 Fire is a big component to the success of grasslands, large or small as it is a fire dependent ecosystem.
 Controlled burns, with a permit, are recommended every 4–8 years (after two growth seasons) to burn away dead plants; prevent certain other plants from encroaching (such as trees) and release and recycling nutrients into the ground to encourage new growth.
 A much more wildlife habitat friendly alternative to burning every 4–8 years is to burn 1/4 to 1/8 of a tract every year.
 This will leave wildlife a home every year and still accomplish the task of burning.
 The Native Americans may also have used the burns to control pests such as ticks.
 These prescribed burn motivate grasses to grow taller, produce more seed, and flower more abundantly.
 If controlled burns are not possible, rotational mowing is recommended as a substitute.

 One of the newer methods available is holistic management, which uses livestock as a substitute for the keystone species such as bison.
+Some sites have bison which supports the conservation of the species.
 This allows the rotational mowing to be done by animals which in turn mimics nature more closely.
 Holistic management also can use fire as a tool, but in a more limited way and in combination with the mowing done by animals.
+In parts of Central Asia, grazing is a human factor that greatly affects the progression of grasses.

+In 1990, in South Africa, de Lange and Boucher reported the use of smoke to promote seed germination among prairie grasses.
+It was shown to help break dormancy of certain seeds.
+Since then this technique has been promoted throughout South Africa, parts of Australia and North America.